Navigating the Wilderness Within

 Black cat resting on a textured white blanket in soft sunlight.

-I have always had a curious heart — drawn to winding paths, quiet questions, and the kind of beauty that is easy to overlook.
-I collect quotes like treasures, paint for the joy of it, and design things that may never be seen by anyone else.
-I have spent years trying to find “the right path,” only to discover that I feel most like myself when I am wandering.
+I have spent years trying to find the “right path,” only to discover that I feel most like myself when I am wandering.
 Slowly.
 Softly.
 Guided by what feels alive.

-I am most at home in spaces where I do not have to explain myself — where I can move slowly, follow what delights me, and feel free to just be.
-The desert holds a special place in my heart, not because it is soft, but because it is wild and resilient and radiant in its own way.
-I carry that spirit with me, even though I am far from its untamed beauty.
+The desert holds a special place in my heart, not because it is soft, but because it is wild.
+Resilient.
+Radiant in its own way.
+I carry that spirit with me, even now, far from its untamed beauty.

 Watercolor paintings of desert landscapes with cacti and bushes against a sunset or sunrise sky.